babel/website/docs/helper-plugin-utils.md

-This is not aiming to implement APIs that are missing on a given Babel version, but it is means to provide clear error messages if a plugin is run on a version of Babel that doesn't have the APIs that the plugin is trying to use.
+This is not aiming to implement APIs that are missing on a given Babel version, but it is meant to provide clear error messages if a plugin is run on a version of Babel that doesn't have the APIs that the plugin is trying to use.

 Every one of Babel's core plugins and presets will use this module, and ideally